History of the Los Angeles Dodgers: 1990s: Rookies, end of the Lasorda era and the new ownership

 The "Think Blue" sign, modeled after the famous Hollywood Sign, has evolved into one of the team's slogans.

-After 1988, the Dodgers did not win another postseason game until 2004, though they did reach the playoffs in 1995 and 1996, narrowly missed in 1991 and 1997, and led the NL West when the end of the 1994 season was cancelled by a strike.
-Hershiser, like Valenzuela before him, suffered an arm injury in 1990, and he never regained the production he had earlier in his career.
-From 1992 to 1996, five consecutive Dodgers were named Rookie of the Year: Eric Karros, Mike Piazza, Raúl Mondesí, Hideo Nomo, and Todd Hollandsworth, which is a record.
-After nearly 20 years at the helm, Lasorda retired in 1996, though he still remained with the Dodgers as an executive vice-president.
+After 1988, the Dodgers did not win another postseason game until 2004, though they did reach the playoffs in 1995 and 1996.
+They narrowly missed the playoffs in 1991 and 1997, and led the NL West when the end of the 1994 season was cancelled by a strike.
+Hershiser, like Valenzuela before him, suffered an arm injury in 1990, and he never regained the performance he had earlier in his career.
+From 1992 to 1996, a record five consecutive Dodgers were named Rookie of the Year: Eric Karros, Mike Piazza, Raúl Mondesí, Hideo Nomo, and Todd Hollandsworth.
+After nearly 20 years at the helm, Lasorda retired as manager in 1996, remaining with the Dodgers as an executive vice-president.
 He was replaced as manager by longtime Dodgers shortstop Bill Russell.

 Nearly a half-century of unusual stability (only two managers 1954–1996, owned by a single family 1950–1998) finally came to an end.
 After Los Angeles city officials rejected a proposal to bring an NFL stadium and franchise to Chavez Ravine in 1998, the O'Malley family sold the Dodgers to Rupert Murdoch's News Corporation, owner of the Fox network (which also owns broadcast rights to MLB games) and 20th Century Fox.
 Among the new ownership's early moves were trading away popular catcher Piazza, and replacing Russell with veteran manager Davey Johnson.
 Johnson's volatile tenure ended two years later, and he was followed as manager by Jim Tracy.
 Fox made the first changes to the home uniform since the club moved from Brooklyn and introduced the team's first alternate jersey and cap, adding silver to the team's official colors (although they have rarely been used since).
 The team became more steady on the field in the early 2000s, with four consecutive winning seasons under the leadership of manager Tracy, starting pitchers Chan Ho Park and Kevin Brown, slugger Shawn Green, third baseman Adrián Beltré, and catcher Paul Lo Duca.
 The 2002 season was marked by the emergence of Éric Gagné as one of baseball's top relief pitchers.
 Gagné later won the Cy Young Award in 2003, converting all 55 of his save opportunities that year, and holding the league to a 1.20 ERA and striking out 137 batters in 82 1/3 innings.
 Gagné would later establish a new major league record for consecutive saves, with 84 saves spanning parts of the 2002, 2003 and 2004 seasons.